Investment Junior ISA

 Provided the monies come from a UK bank account, you and your family and friends can continue to pay money in, subject to the JISA limits.

-Our friendly and knowledgeable staff would be pleased to provide you with factual information about the Society’s products and services, so you can make your own choice about how to proceed.
-No advice or recommendations will be given and if you are in any doubt as to the suitability of a product, you should seek advice from a suitably qualified financial adviser, which may incur a fee.
+Need some further assistance?
+Our team would be more than happy to provide you with factual information about our products and services, so you can make your own decision about how to proceed.
+However, we are unable to give any financial advice or recommendations on the suitability of our products.
+If you are unsure, you should seek advice from a qualified financial adviser, which may incur a fee.

 Need help with some of the language we've used?
 Click here for our Jargon Buster.